notsatan/auto-sub/README.md

 #### Root

 Path to *root directory*.
 Note that path to root directory can also be passed in as an argument.
+Passing path to the root directory as an argument *may* be deprecated/modified in the future, if you're making a bash/batch script wrapper around *auto-sub*, you may want to use this flag to mark the root directory instead of the argument.

-It is recommended to use this flag if you're creating a bash/batch script wrapper around *auto-sub*, passing path to the root directory as an argument *may* be deprecated/modified in the future.
+Note: This flag has a higher precedence than the argument, as such, if the path to root directory is passed in as an argument as well as through the flag, then the value obtained through the flag will be used as the root directory.

 #### Language

 Dictates the language code for subtitle files.
 Among other things, this will be used by mediaplayers to select/ignore a subtitle stream based on user preferences.
-The default value for this flag is "*eng*" (language code for English).[Here](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) is a comprehensive list of langauge codes.
+The default value for this flag is "*eng*" (language code for English).
+[Here](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) is a comprehensive list of langauge codes.

 *Note*: The same language code will be applied to all subtitle streams.